 The JBC Network is designed to benefit communities that offer Jewish book programs and the authors of Jewish-interest books.
-The JBC Network—with over 100 member organizations across North America, including JCCs, synagogues, Hillels, Jewish Federations, and cultural centers—gives approximately 200 authors a platform for sharing their books each year.
+The JBC Network—with approximately 100 member organizations across North America, including JCCs, synagogues, Hillels, Jewish Federations, and cultural centers—gives over 200 authors a platform for sharing their books each year.
 The program connects authors with their readers and promotes Jewish culture through Jewish book events.

 For authors, this is an opportunity to present current books of Jewish interest and make the connections necessary to garner invitations to communities around North America.
 For program directors, JBC Network provides a wide selection of interesting authors who will present book programs for no honorarium.Each spring, the Jewish Book Council sponsors a conference for the professional representatives of JBC Network member sites and their lay committee members.
 More than 150 attendees gather to learn about the newest Jewish-interest books, discuss innovative ideas for book programming, hash out the nuts and bolts of running successful programs, and meet JBC Network authors.
 Following the annual conference, Jewish Book Council staff acts on the specific requests of JBC Network members and plans tours for requested authors.